-One-Visit CEREC in Camp Hill
+One-Visit CEREC Crowns – Camp Hill, PA

 Dental crowns are used to repair significantly damaged or decayed teeth.
-The traditional method for a dental crown takes place over the course of 2 visits to the dentist and requires the use of a temporary restoration in the time between, but CEREC in Camp Hill offers a wonderful alternative for a more efficient dental crown treatment.
+The traditional method for a dental crown takes place over the course of two visits to the dentist and requires the use of a temporary restoration in the time between, but CEREC in Camp Hill offers a wonderful alternative for a more efficient dental crown treatment.
 Keep reading to learn how CEREC works, and when you can benefit from this option.

 What Is CEREC?